 - A History of the Waughs -

-The sections below make up the contents of the book "A History of the Waughs" published in 1996 as a compilation of material for family reunions held in Tenterfield and Port Macquarie NSW, Australia.
+The publication was the result of family reunions held in Tenterfield and Port Macquarie NSW, Australia.

 These files are the 2006 update of those notes.